owatson1/olivia-watson-analytics-portfolio/project-1-wearables/project1_process_methodology.md

 **The finding:** Sleep efficiency (minutes asleep ÷ minutes in bed) ranges from 64% to 98.5% across users.
 It varies more than total sleep time and is more actionable.

 **Why this metric and not just sleep duration?**
 Total sleep time tells you how long someone slept.
 Sleep efficiency tells you how well they slept — specifically, whether time in bed is being used for actual sleep.
 A user who spends 8 hours in bed but only sleeps 6.5 has a different problem than a user who spends exactly 6.5 hours in bed and sleeps all of it.
-The intervention — and therefore the app message — should be different for each.
+The intervention, and therefore the app message, should be different for each.

 **How I measured it:**
 ```sql